The $100,000 UX of ... Bulls?

 Who is Alta Genetics?

-A multinational that helps cattle producers improve herd genetics.
-Their work supports the global meat and dairy supply, putting food on the table for millions.
-Alongside their genetic products, they also build software, both for customers managing and improving herds and also for internal teams facilitating their daily tasks.
+Alta Genetics is a multinational dedicated to helping cattle producers improve herd genetics.
+Their innovations support the global meat and dairy supply, ultimately putting food on the table for millions.
+Beyond genetics, Alta also develops software: tools for farmers and vets managing herds and internal systems that streamline daily operations.

 Who is Alta Genetics?

-A multinational that helps cattle producers improve herd genetics.
-Their work supports the global meat and dairy supply, putting food on the table for millions.
-Alongside their genetic products, they also build software, both for customers managing and improving herds and also for internal teams facilitating their daily tasks.
+Alta Genetics is a multinational dedicated to helping cattle producers improve herd genetics.
+Their innovations support the global meat and dairy supply, ultimately putting food on the table for millions.
+Beyond genetics, Alta also develops software: tools for farmers and vets managing herds and internal systems that streamline daily operations.

 Who is Alta Genetics?

-A multinational that helps cattle producers improve herd genetics.
-Their work supports the global meat and dairy supply, putting food on the table for millions.
-Alongside their genetic products, they also build software, both for customers managing and improving herds and also for internal teams facilitating their daily tasks.
+Alta Genetics is a multinational dedicated to helping cattle producers improve herd genetics.
+Their innovations support the global meat and dairy supply, ultimately putting food on the table for millions.
+Beyond genetics, Alta also develops software: tools for farmers and vets managing herds and internal systems that streamline daily operations.

 Who is Alta Genetics?

-A multinational that helps cattle producers improve herd genetics.
-Their work supports the global meat and dairy supply, putting food on the table for millions.
-Alongside their genetic products, they also build software, both for customers managing and improving herds and also for internal teams facilitating their daily tasks.
+Alta Genetics is a multinational dedicated to helping cattle producers improve herd genetics.
+Their innovations support the global meat and dairy supply, ultimately putting food on the table for millions.
+Beyond genetics, Alta also develops software: tools for farmers and vets managing herds and internal systems that streamline daily operations.

 To make everything worse...

-As if the fading tattoo wasn’t enough, most records at this stage are still handwritten.
-And while the team is highly experienced, a single unnoticed mistake can quietly turn into a ticking time bomb.
-After this part of the process is done, catching errors becomes very difficult.
+If the fading tattoo wasn’t challenging enough, most records at this stage were still handwritten.
+The team’s experience kept things running, but a single unnoticed slip could quietly turn into a ticking time bomb.
+And once this stage was over, defusing that bomb by catching errors became nearly impossible.

 An example of how notes can get in a rush.
 Can you tell what it says?